discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 "start": "node ."
 ```

-<p class="tip">The `node .` script will run the file which you have specified at the `main` entry in your `package.json` file.
-If you don't have it set yet, make sure to set `main` to your bot's main file!</p>
+<tip>The `node .` script will run the file which you have specified at the `main` entry in your `package.json` file.
+If you don't have it set yet, make sure to set `main` to your bot's main file!</tip>

 Now, whenever you run the `npm run start` script in your bot's directory, it will run the `node .` command.
 Let's create another script to lint your code via the command line.

-<p class="tip">If you do not have ESLint installed globally, you can use [npx](https://alligator.io/workflow/npx/) to run the ESLint script for your local directory.
-For more info on how to set it up, you can read the site [here](https://alligator.io/workflow/npx/).</p>
+<tip>If you do not have ESLint installed globally, you can use [npx](https://alligator.io/workflow/npx/) to run the ESLint script for your local directory.
+For more info on how to set it up, you can read the site [here](https://alligator.io/workflow/npx/).</tip>
 Add the following line to your scripts:

 ```json